astra-incognito/porfolio/README.md

-# 🌐 Prince Ori's Portfolio
+# 🌐 Prince Ofori's Portfolio

 Welcome to my personal portfolio website!
 This site showcases my projects, skills, and experiences in software development, cybersecurity, and more.